• Train

 Contents

-As AI is changing the rules of competition, organizations race to build up internal capabilities, create custom AI vision applications and gather learnings with early adoption to iteratively optimize and operate AI technology at scale.
+As AI changes the rules of competition, organizations race to build internal capabilities, create custom AI vision applications, and gather learnings with early adoption to iteratively optimize and operate AI technology at scale.
 In the following, we will cover:

 • Technology Trends in the Industry